 The Constitution Is Our Rule Of Law

 The United States Constitution is the framework for our government.
-It lays out the principles of our republic placing everyone including our rulers under the law.
+It lays out the principles of our democracy placing everyone including our rulers under the law.
 Most recently, U. S. citizens were directly exposed to the importance of our Constitution in defining "The Rule of Law" during The 2000 Presidential Election.

 In 1781 the original 13 states signed the Articles of Confederation.
 This action formally established The Federal Government.
 Weaknesses in The Articles of Confederation were debated over time and by 1786 that feeling became strong enough that every state but Rhode Island voted in favor of a Constitutional Convention.
 The Convention was held in May 1787 in Philadelphia.
 After much discussion and debate the Constitution was ratified by all States in June 1788.